A Brief History of the Marque

 Manufacturer: Assmann Brothers

 The Leibnitz-based firm was founded in 1894 during the Austro-Hungarian Empire and was a major producer of bicycle components.

 It began building motorized bicycles in 1938, fitting Sachs two-strokes to their Assmann-Saxonette.
+It has been suggested that as these bicycle attachment engines were very similar to those produced by Göricke, to whom Assman sold saddles, that in fact the engines were built in Bielefeld and re-badged.
 Production of these machines ceased in 1939.

 With the onset of war the production of lightweight motorcycles resumed, and the factory built some 1000 machines for the military.